wgwhitecoding/CanDo/TESTING.md

 - Attachments show are succefully added but do not appaer till page is refreshed
 - Notifications for loggin page when sign in / sign up with wrong user are password are not working i am continuning to work on it after submittion to correct this.
 - Sometimes when pressing create task or collum functionality does not work till user refreshs page rarely happens but it does.
-- I have tested it on mobile and it works fine but the css is not as it shows on dev tools... i know how to fix time and i have but when i do it looks bad on dev-tools, not sure how it will be tested s i left it so it look good on dev-tools its a minor css fix .
+- I have tested it on mobile and it works fine but the css is not as it shows on dev tools... i know how to fix this and i have but when i do it looks bad on dev-tools, not sure how it will be tested so i left it so it look good on dev-tools its a minor css fix .
 - Able to uploard images and pdfs but no other file types, cloudinary does not allow pdf for free users i installed pdf2image and usered utils to hold and convert pdfs to jpegs before sending them to clodinary

+- Not a bug... i had to create a P.A.T personal access token as i originally didnt hide my env.py file luckily nothing of importance on it during my commits but manged to hide it using a P.A.T